johnDorman98/project-management/README.md

   * IntelliJ and JDK should both now be installed on your computer and you can now download or clone the program from github saving it somewhere you can find later.

-  * With the latest changes to work you will also need to have MYSQL installed for the project to interact with the database.
+  * With the latest changes to work you will also need to have MySQL installed for the project to interact with the database.
-    * In the following steps I will help walk you through the setup for MYSQL installation.
+    * In the following steps I will help walk you through the setup for MySQL installation.
-      * Clicking [here](https://dev.mysql.com/doc/refman/8.0/en/installing.html) will take you to mysql documentation on installation then you can select the option that corresponds to you operating system.
+      * Clicking [here](https://dev.mysql.com/doc/refman/8.0/en/installing.html) will take you to MySQL documentation on installation then you can select the option that corresponds to you operating system.
       * In my case I will select the option for installing on windows and follow along with the instructions there.
       * After downloading the installer from [here](https://dev.mysql.com/downloads/mysql/)
         * Use the installer and complete the installation.
-        * Once you are done installing MYSQL I would recommend to watch a youtube video on how to setup and use it so that you have a better understanding of how it works.
+        * Once you are done installing MySQL I would recommend to watch a youtube video on how to setup and use it so that you have a better understanding of how it works.
-          * Following that there will also be a .sql file called table_creation, If you import this into your MYSQL workbench it will give you the needed sql statements to setup all the required tables.
+          * Following that there will also be a .sql file called table_creation.
+If you import this into your MySQL workbench it will give you the needed sql statements to setup all the required tables.

 <a name="usage"></a>
 ## Usage
- * To begin using the program for the first time, If you have downloaded the program as a .zip firstly extract it in order to use it within IntelliJ.
+ * To begin using the program for the first time, if you have downloaded the program as a .zip firstly extract it in order to use it within IntelliJ.
    * With the program now downloaded and extracted open IntelliJ and the following steps will help walk you through how to get the program running.
      * Click on open and navigate to where you have stored the extracted the program folder then click open and the program should now be opened in IntelliJ.
        * You should have a screen open similar to the image below.